 When we came back to class with (some of) our profiles (mostly) finished, we broke up into small groups to make lists of how to use various social media platforms for Job Search.
 Since I was familiar with Twitter and Facebook already, I went to the LinkedIn group, not so much to offer input as to ask, “What is this good for, anyway?”

 Luckily, my friend and colleague Jay Bernard was there to give me the scoop.

-There are many aspects of being on a job search which make us feel relatively powerless.
+There are many aspects of being on a job search that make us feel relatively powerless.
 I mean, hey, bottom line, you’re waiting for someone else to say “Yes!” and you can’t do anything until they do.
 That mystery hiring manager seems to hold all the cards.

 LinkedIn is a place to feel like you are seizing back the power for yourself.
-And that empowerment will feed your energy in interviews, your decisions about how you spend your job search time and how much effort you really put into finding that perfect role.
+And that empowerment will feed your energy in interviews, your decisions about how you spend your job search time, and how much effort you really put into finding that perfect role.

 That 100% profile?
 That’s your brand!
 It shows what you have done, what you can do, what you want to do and what you love to do, if you’ve gone ahead and told your story.

 Make sure you know the name of the hiring manager you are interviewing with before you go and check them out on LinkedIn.
 You can find out what you have in common and also come up with interesting things to ask based on facts like how long they have been with the company and what roles the have had in the past.

 Build Your Credibility

 Interacting in Groups can help you show off your expertise.
 Your Profile will show which Groups you belong to and let a hiring manager see how involved you are in their industry.
 Take the opportunity to comment and start discussions and show off your expertise.

 Fill in Gaps